NetworkNick-US/AnsiblePlaybooks/README.md

 # LearningAnsible
-A collection of my plays and playbooks as I learn Ansible within my virtual lab environment
+A collection of my plays and playbooks as I learn Ansible within my virtual lab environment.
+This collection is not maintained for production use but is instead catered to testing and learning/devlopment.

 ## Goals
 - [X] Create Operational Playbooks 👍